pedro-teles-fonseca/BDA-warwick-2019/README.md

 ```
 install.packages("Hmisc", dependencies = TRUE)
 install.packages("tidyverse", dependencies = TRUE)

 ```
-The *Hmisc* package is used to export tables in TeX format and the *tidyverse* package is used to to produce graphs.
-Nevertheless, it is possible to reproduce all the results of the poster in the R console using only the base R packages.
+The *Hmisc* package is necessairy to export R tables in TeX format, and the *tidyverse* package is only used in the *plots.R* script to produce graphs.
+Nevertheless, it is possible to reproduce all the results of the poster in the R console using only the base R package.

 ### Data

-The raw data is in the *raw-data.xls* file, stored in the *data* folder.
-The reorganized version of the dataset that is read by the R scripts is *data.txt* file, stored in the same folder.
+The raw data can be found in the *raw-data.xls* file, stored in the *data* folder.
+The reorganized version of the dataset that is read by the R scripts is the *data.txt* file, stored in the same folder.

 ### R Scripts and Reproducibility